Table of Contents

 Selenium provides a variety of commands that enable you to automate interactions with web elements and browsers.
 To truly harness the power of Selenium, testers often turn to practice websites to refine their skills and stay updated with the latest trends in testing methodologies.

-In this tutorial, we will explore the best Selenium demo websites in 2023, catering to different types of test cases.
+In this tutorial, we will explore the best Selenium demo websites, catering to different types of test cases.
 Check also our Selenium Cheat Sheet for more Selenium tips.

 Selenium Webdriver is a robust and flexible framework that aids in automating web browsers to test web applications and its funcionality.